 So in exploring our trust issues - which is often expressed as a distrust of others, we must first look within.

-We're born with an innate trust of ourselves.
-A two-year-old child trusts when s/he's feeling hungry, uncomfortable, joyful, playful, curious, hot/cold, safe/unsafe, etc. We know this because the young child will let us know by crying, fussing, squirming, laughing, smiling, giggling, cooing, dancing, running, snuggling, without first second guessing him/herself.
-Also, try talking a young child out of hunger or a preference over a favorite toy or not wanting to be picked up by that strange uncle - and you'll likely be met with iron-clad self-conviction rarely seen in a grown human.
+We're born with an innate trust in ourselves.
+A two-year-old child trusts when s/he's feeling hungry, uncomfortable, joyful, playful, curious, hot/cold, safe/unsafe, etc. We know this because the young child will let us know by crying, fussing, squirming, laughing, smiling, giggling, cooing, dancing, running, snuggling, without first second-guessing him/herself.
+Also, try talking a young child out of hunger or preference over a favorite toy or not wanting to be picked up by that strange uncle - and you'll likely be met with iron-clad self-conviction rarely seen in a grown human.